Mohamed Aden Tiiceey

-Biography
+Early life and education

-He received his nickname "Tiiceey" in childhood.
+Adan received his nickname "Tiiceey" in childhood.

-He attended Ahmed Gurey Primary School, then Yusuf Al-Kowneyn Secondary School, where he graduated in 1989.
-While in school, he helped establish number of student and not profit organizations including North American Somali Student Organization Umbrella to help his fellow students and the community.
+Adan attended Ahmed Gurey Primary School, then Yusuf Al-Kowneyn Secondary School, where he graduated in 1989.
+While in school, he helped establish number of student and non-profit organizations including North American Somali Student Organization Umbrella to help his fellow students and the community.

 At the age of 22, he immigrated to the United States.
-Aden spent some of his life in Minneapolis running a small medical company.
-He received his master's degree in 2005 from Mankato.
-He was an election campaigner of the Democratic Party.
+Adan resided in Minneapolis while running a small medical company.
+In 2005, he received his master's degree in public administration from Minnesota State University, Mankato.
+He worked as an election campaigner for the Democratic Party.
 Tiiceey became Deputy Chairman of the United Somali Diaspora, established in October 2007, before moving back to Somalia.

+Formation of Himan and Heeb

-Soon Tiiceey was called to his homeland.
-In March 2008, after leaving his family and comfortable suburban life, with the support of the Somali diaspora, he formed Himan and Heeb, an autonomous Habar Gidir controlled regional administration located in the west of Galgadug and covering the South Central Somali Districts of Adado, Godinlabe, Bahdo, Gelinsor, Amara, El Hur, Harardhere, and Hobyo.
-Using some of the knowledge he gained from his master's degree in Public Administration, which he received at the state Minnesota State University, Mankato, he helped restore order in the state.
+In March 2008, Tiiceey left the United States, with the support of the Somali diaspora, to form Himan and Heeb, an autonomous Habar Gidir-controlled regional administration located in the west of Galgadug and covering the South Central Somali Districts of Adado, Godinlabe, Bahdo, Gelinsor, Amara, El Hur, Harardhere, and Hobyo.
+Using some of the knowledge he gained from his education in public administration, he helped restore order in the state.

 At the time, in an average, about 20 people were dying daily either from hostile or accidental gunfire.
 The people of the region lacked basic necessities.
-In response, Tiiceey, as Chairman and later President of Himan and Heb, reconciled warring groups, built schools, clinics, dug wells, and established a functioning government structure.
-In his tenure as the President of Himan and Heeb, he campaigned against both Al-Shabaab and Pirates.
+In response, Tiiceey, as Chairman and later President of Himan and Heb, worked to reconcile warring groups, build schools and clinics, dig wells, and establish a functioning government structure.
+In his tenure as the President of Himan and Heeb, he campaigned against both Al-Shabaab and local pirates.
 Tiiceey crusaded finding offshore solutions to the piracy problem in the region.
-Together with his administration, he persuaded many young people to leave these groups, at least 100 people did.
+Together with his administration, he persuaded many young people to leave these groups; at least 100 people did.
 Thanks to Tiiceey's formidable efforts, the people of Himan and Heeb and its surrounding regions enjoyed relative peace and stability.